marksmith-tech/techsupport/PrivacyPolicy.md

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.

 #### Contact
-If you have any questions about Baby Grow Tracker, please contact me:
+If you have any questions about 66 Baby Minder, please contact me:

 Github: https://github.com/marksmith-tech